misterdanb/Espanol/README.md

 # Espanol
 A wrapper libary for the esp8266 keeping the WiFi and MQTT connection up under all circumstances

-This wrapper depends on [knolleary's PubSubClient-Library](https://github.com/knolleary/pubsubclient), so make sure you have that installed.
+This wrapper comes with [knolleary's PubSubClient-Library](https://github.com/knolleary/pubsubclient) preinstalled in form of a [git-subdir](https://github.com/andreyvit/git-subdir).

 NOTICE: Currently there is a bug in the PubSubClient-Library, where it won't compile until *PROGMEM* is removed from the *publish_P* method in *PubSubClient.h* and *PubSubClient.cpp*.
 Also note, that you then can't use this method anymore.